 FILM REEL ALASKA MENTORSHIP EXPERIENCE

-UAF will host a film production to be shot with local and national professionals providing an On the Job Training (OJT) environment.
-Students will be able to progress through an entire project from start to finish, and understand the mechanics of a working film set both behind and in front of the camera.
-By providing a “working classroom” with hands-on training, students will gain valuable knowledge while working with mentors in key positions.
+Alaska Film Training Program at the University of Alaska Fairbanks hosts a film production to be shot with local and national professionals providing an On the Job Training environment.
+Learn the mechanics of a working film set both behind and in front of the camera.
+Students will be mentored in all departments on set, gaining employable skills and experience while making a movie!

-Classes begin at 8AM on 5/26 and run MTWRFS for 12 hours a day.
-This coure will operate like a standard film set, and provide meals every six hours of work.
-Transportation provided.
-Hours wil be dictated by Film production schedule.
+Classes begin at 8AM on 5/27 and run MTWRFS for 12 hours a day.
+This course will operate like a standard film set, and provide 2 meals per day.
+Transportation from campus provided.
+Times wil be dictated by Film production schedule.

 The purpose of collecting the IDs are to #1 prove Alaska residency and #2 prove that the applicant is legal to work in the US.
 A US birth certificate and/or current passport may also work.
 A safe bet is to follow the IRS I-9 instructions (ID that you present prior to beginning a new job).